Personal Finance Resources: Financial Education & Literacy

 Long-term financial planning requires that same approach.
 You won’t save all the money you need for retirement in one year or even 10 years.
 It’s a long-term process that plays out slowly.
 You put away a little at a time into a retirement account, until you finally hit the finish line.

 Marathon runners value nothing more than a plan.
 They map out every run they will need to do during the four-plus months they train for the marathon.
-They know that Wednesday, for instance, they will run hills, while Thursday will be an off day, and Saturday they will go on their long run.
-Planning things out ahead of time also allows them to make adjustments when they hit rough patches.
-For example, if your kid gets sick, you may have to swap that day’s work out with the next day’s rest.
+They know, for example, that on Wednesdays they will run hills, while Thursdays will be an off day, and on Saturdays, they will go on their long run.
+Planning things out ahead of time also allows them to adjust when they hit rough patches.
+For example, if their kid gets sick, they may have to swap that day’s workout with the next day’s rest.

-Personal finance also requires a plan, which should answer these, and other, questions:
+Personal finance also requires a plan, which should answer these kinds of questions:

 • How much are you putting away for retirement?